dlizcano/dlizcano.github.io/_posts/2025-10-10-Soundlevel-data-from-BirdNET-GO.md

 ```

-2. Add this to `configuration.yaml` in Home Asistant
+- 2. Add this to `configuration.yaml` in Home Asistant

 ```yaml
 shell_command:
   save_audio_data_csv: python3 /config/scripts/save_audio_data.py '{{ json_data }}'
 ```

-3. Add this automation in Home Assistant. for that go to: Settings → Automations → Create Automation → Edit in YAML, then paste the automation code.
+- 3. Add this automation in Home Assistant.
+For that go to: Settings → Automations → Create Automation → Edit in YAML, then paste the automation code.

 ```yaml
 alias: BirdNET Audio Data to CSV